-West King City Concept Plan - This plan identified an extension of SW Fischer Road west of 131st Avenue as the primary access route connecting the concept planning area to the remainder of the city.
-East of 131st Avenue, Fischer Road is designated as a collector street; while to the west the Concept Plan designated this street as a local road.
-This street could not connect with 137th Avenue since this facility was located outside of the UGB.
+West King City Planning Area - This portion of the Comprehensive Plan identified an extension of SW Fischer Road west of 131^{st} Avenue as the primary access route connecting the planning area to the remainder of the city.
+East of 131^{st} Avenue, Fischer Road is designated as a collector street; while to the west the Comprehensive Plan designated this street as a local road.
+This street could not connect with 137^{th} Avenue since this facility was located outside of the UGB.
 Such a connection would require an exception from the Transportation Planning Rule (OAR 660-12-065) to allow the use of a rural local road by urban development within the UGB.

-The Concept Plan noted that the UGB may be expanded at a future date to include SW 137th and land to the west, thereby allowing access from the West King City planning area.
-The street system design for development in the West King City planning area allowed for at least two future local street connections to SW 137th Avenue if and when the UGB is moved farther west.
+The West King City Planning Area study noted that the UGB may be expanded at a future date to include SW 137th and land to the west, thereby allowing access from the West King City Planning Area.
+The street system design for development in the West King City Planning Area allowed for at least two future local street connections to SW 137th Avenue if and when the UGB is moved farther west.
 In addition, it was recommended that a possible future connection be identified that would correspond with one of the dead-end driveways in the Mountain View Mobile Estates.
 A public street right-of-way or access easement should be reserved as part of the planning effort for the area west of the BPA alignment to provide for this connection in the future to be used if and when the Mobile Estates redevelop.